Tauber Industry Advisory Board Representative

 Dan started his career at General Motors as a co-op student in 1983 at the General Motors Technical Center, developing early CAD/CAM applications for engineering and manufacturing.
 Dan was part of one of the initial co-op classes at the University of Michigan.
 In 1993, Dan became the Group Manager of Primary & Secondary Forming within the Advanced Manufacturing Engineering Staff, responsible for development and implementation of technologies to enable a total math-based process for engineering, design and manufacture of stamping dies.
 In 1994, Dan transferred to the operating side of the company to put these technologies to work, joining the Metal Fabricating Division.
 From 1994 to the present, Dan has progressed through a series of jobs with increasing responsibility, including brief assignments in both Germany and Brazil, along with management of global teams based in Germany, Brazil, South Korea, China and the United States.

 Dan earned his Bachelor’s Degree in Mechanical Engineering from the University of Michigan in 1985 and a Master’s Degree, also in Mechanical Engineering, from the University of Minnesota in 1986.
-He serves on the Industry Advisory Board of the Tauber Institute for Global Operations at the University of Michigan.
 Dan is the author of several technical papers, and the recipient of 3 Chairman Honors Awards, one of General Motors Highest Honors.